Cultural Harmonies: The River Raisin Ragtime Revue Performs the Music of Reginald R. RobinsonMar 25, 2017 @ 8:00 pm

 Tickets are now on sale for this exciting, groundbreaking event!

 Don’t miss this tremendous partnership and project, involving MacArthur Genius Reginald R. Robinson, the River Raisin Ragtime Revue, R4 Music Director Emeritus William Hayes and Eastern Michigan University.
-Additional collaborators include the Neutral Zone, Ann Arbor Educational Foundation and Detroit Public Television and local schools.
+Additional collaborators include the Neutral Zone, Ann Arbor Educational Foundation and Detroit Public Television, Ann Arbor District Library and local schools.

 Saturday, March 25 2017 the River Raisin Ragtime Revue will present a concert of Robinson’s original compositions, orchestrated by Hayes, at beautiful Pease Auditorium on the EMU campus (8pm).
 The concert will be recorded for a new CD.
-This project is particularly significant in that it is thought to be the first time a new collection of ragtime works composed and orchestrated by African Americans has been issued, since the ragtime era.
+This project is particularly significant in that it is thought to be the first time a major new collection of ragtime works composed and orchestrated by African Americans has been issued, since the ragtime era.
 Detroit Public Television will document the project for its program “Detroit Performs.”

 Prior to the performance, R4 will partner with EMU students in workshops that discuss the compositions, as well as performance preparation and techniques.
 EMU students have also been invited to assist in the recording process.

 Tickets for the March 25 Pease Auditorium concert can be purchased in person with no fee at the following Eastern Michigan University locations:

 EMU Convocation Center 10 am to 5 pm Mon – Fri